 Keeping an eye on your parking lot for these four things will help keep the exterior of your facility in good shape.
 When doing an inspection, ask yourself if you…

 The last thing you want visitors and employees of your facility to have to do is to wade through a ton of garbage littered throughout your parking lot.
-Regular parking lot sweeping of a facilities lot can help keep the area clear of dirt and trash.
+Regular parking lot maintenance includes sweeping of a facilities lot to help keep the area clear of dirt and trash.
 Removing this trash not only keeps your facility attractive to those using your parking lot, it also prevents drains from getting clogged and/or causing polluted runoff to contaminate lakes and other bodies of water.

 If your parking lot looks more like a lake, or a multitude of smaller ponds, it may be time to have your paving contractor come out and take a look.
 Standing water can mean one of several things: first, it may mean that your drainage is poor or blocked.
 It may mean that the slope of your parking area is not sufficient to disperse the water too drain.
 It can also mean that you have a lot of potholes.
 No matter the cause, standing water is not good for an asphalt parking lot.
 Standing water can penetrate the asphalt pavement causing potential structural hazards, compromising the integrity of the base.
 The longer the water is present, the more opportunity it has to erode the base and undermine the parking lots structure creating more potholes and headaches.